TextSynth Server

 ./ts_sd --cuda -m sd_v1.4.bin -o out.jpg "an astronaut riding a horse"

-assuming you downloaded sd_v1.4.bin..
+assuming you downloaded sd_v1.4.bin.

 3.3 Chat (ts_chat)

-./ts_chat --cuda -m rwkv_raven_v12_14B_q4
+./ts_chat --cuda -m llama2_7B_chat_q4.bin

-assuming you downloaded rwkv_raven_v12_14B_q4.bin.
+assuming you downloaded llama2_7B_chat_q4.bin.

 3.5 Model Weight Conversion

 TextSynth Server uses a specific file format to store the weights of the models.
 Python scripts are provided in scripts/ to convert model checkpoints to the TextSynth format.
+The tokenizer is now included in the model file.
+For backward compatibility, tokenizer files are provided in the tokenizer/ directory.

 3.6 Model Weight Quantization